yona-lang/homepage/docs/stdlib/file.md

 ```

 ### Creating a temporary file
 In order to create a temporary file in a system temp folder, pass a prefix (string), suffix (string) and a set of file modes.
 Function returns a new handle, with a newly created temporary file, opened using the specified file modes.
+The file will be kept after use, unless `:delete_on_close` option was specified.

 ```haskell
 fh = File::make_temp "prefix" "suffix" {:write}